Edozie10/aws_project1/README.md

 # aws_project
-# write doen what is contained in the modules
+# write done  what is contained in the modules
-# paste every solutio  i get here
+# paste every solution  i get here